 What Injuries are Most Common in Car Accidents?

 The exact consequences of any collision between vehicles can depend on a wide range of factors, from the speed the vehicles are traveling, and the crash-worthiness of the specific vehicles involved, to the protection provided by seat belts or airbags.
 It’s important to seek prompt medical treatment following a crash, both for your health and your potential lawsuit.
 Some of the most common damages sustained in car accidents are:

 - Neck Injury: If the neck is caused to shake suddenly forward or to the side, this can cause a sprain or strain, or possibly affect a disc in the neck.
 Such injuries can resolve as time passes, but they can also require long-term therapy or require surgery.

 - Broken Bones: If you are driving 65 miles per hour and you collide with something, the force is equal to what you would experience if you drove off a 12-story building.
-Bone fractures are a common injury suffered in car accidents.
+Bone fractures are a common bodily damages suffered in car accidents.
 These injuries can range from stress fractures to compound fractures, where the bone pierces the skin, and possibly leading to permanent impairment.

 - Back Injuries: Too much force can create significant stress on your spine and back, and the consequences can be very serious, including paralysis, whether paraplegia or quadriplegia.

 - Traumatic Brain Injuries: Your brain is a delicate organ.
 If the head strikes against a window or a steering wheel or is violently shaken in an impact it can lead to bleeding from torn blood vessels, or damage to the brain from the impact within the skull, requiring surgery, with an uncertain outcome.
 Brain injuries can lead to physical and cognitive impairments, coma, a vegetative state, or death.